Manuel3567/master-thesis/README.md

 6. The CDF and PDF figures in figure 5.2 - 5.4 can be found in the same notebook under the markdowns "reproduce pdf/cdf".
 Note the user can specify the sample (0,500) and whether the figure should be stored

 ## Summary tables and figures
-Can be obtained by the individual results of the methods.
+Can be obtained by the individual model results.